 Compatibility/sharing scenarios for DA2GC in the 2 GHz unpaired bands

-A number of different compatibility/sharing scenarios with other radio services/applications are to be considered for the implementation of DA2GC within the 2 GHz unpaired bands.
-In addition, the possibility to put the DA2GC FL as well as the DA2GC RL within either band are also subjet for the studies.
+A number of different compatibility/sharing scenarios with other radio services/applications were considered for the implementation of DA2GC within the 2 GHz unpaired bands.
+In addition, the possibility to put the DA2GC FL as well as the DA2GC RL within either band were also subject for the studies.
 All these compatibility/sharing scenarios are illustrated in Figure 3 to Figure 6.